turingschool/front-end-curriculum/lessons/floating/constructor-functions.md

 Singer.prototype;
 ```

-As a review, constructors in javascript can be any function and they are responsible for creating new instances - recall that we can throw on some initial properties in our constructor function to give it some information off the bat.
+As a review, constructors in JavaScript can be any function and they are responsible for creating new instances - recall that we can throw on some initial properties in our constructor function to give it some information off the bat.

 ```javascript
 function Singer() {